hann-wang/torchtitan/README.md

-# Low-Precision LLM Training on AMDGPU
+# Low-Precision LLM Training

+Low-Precision training experiments with Blockwise FP8/MXFP4 Linear/GroupedMM/FlashAttention.

+Kernels are implemented in Triton and are not yet fully optimized for wall-clock performance.
+Experiments were run on AMD GPUs and should be compatible with NVIDIA GPUs.

+**This is not an officially supported AMD product.**

 ## Supported Features